 Both almond flour and coconut flour work equally well for keto donuts.
 But they do need to be used in very different ways, and you can’t simply replace one for the other.
 Look for specific recipes that use the flour you like.

 These keto almond flour donuts have 6.7g total carbs and 3g of fiber per donut.
 That means they have 3.7g net carbs per serving.

 Chai Spice Donuts

 - Preheat the oven to 325F and grease a 12-cavity donut pan.
 (If you only have a 6 cavity pan, you will need to work in batches)

 - In a blender, combine the sour cream, eggs, sweetener, and vanilla extract.
 Pulse to combine.

-- Add the almond flour, baking soda, spices, and salt and blend until well combined.
+- Add the almond flour, baking powder, spices, and salt and blend until well combined.
 If your batter is very thick, add water until it thins out.
 It should be scoopable but not pourable.

 - Spoon the batter into the donut cavity to about ¾ full.
 Bake about 20 minutes, until golden brown and just firm to the touch.
 Remove and let cool in the pan 10 minutes, then flip out onto a wire rack to cool completely.